Xyclade/MachineLearning/Readme.md

 In this process there are a few steps missing when it comes to actual applications in the field.
 These steps are in my opinion the most important steps to make a system actually learn.

 The idea behind what we call dynamic machine learning is as follows: You take your predictions, combine it with user feedback and feed it back into your system to improve your dataset and model.
 As we just said we need user feedback, so how is this gained?
-This is actually not that hard.
 Let's take friend suggestions on [Facebook](https://www.facebook.com) for example.
 The user is presented 2 options: 'Add Friend' or 'Remove'.
 Based on the decision of the user, you have direct feedback regarding that prediction.

 So say you have this user feedback, then you can apply machine learning over your machine learning application to learn about the feedback that is given.
 This might sound a bit strange, but we will try to explain this more elaborately.
 However before we do this, we need to make a *disclaimer*: our description of the Facebook friend suggestion system is a 100% assumption and in no way confirmed by Facebook itself.
 Their systems are a secret to the outside world as far as we know.

 Say the system predicts based on the following features:

 1. amount of common friends
 2. Same hometown
 3. Same age

 Then you can compute a [prior](#prior) for every person on Facebook regarding the chance that he/she is a good suggestion to be your friend.
 Say you store the results of all these predictions for a period of time, then analysing this data on its own with machine learning allows you to improve your system.
 To elaborate on this, say most of our 'removed' suggestions had a high rating on feature 2, but relatively low on 1, then we can add weights to the prediction system such that feature 1 is more important than feature 2.
 This will then improve the recommendation system for us.

-Additionally, our dataset grows over time, so we should keep on updating our model with the new data to make the predictions more accurate.
+Additionally, the dataset grows over time, so we should keep on updating our model with the new data to make the predictions more accurate.
 How to do this however, depends on the size and mutation rate of your data.

 ##Practical examples
 In this section we present you a set of machine learning algorithms in a practical setting.
 The idea of these examples is to get you started with machine learning algorithms without an in depth explanation of the underlying algorithms.
-We focus purely on the functional aspect of there algorithms, how you can verify your implementation and warn for [common pitfalls](#common-pitfalls).
+We focus purely on the functional aspect of there algorithms, how you can verify your implementation and finally try to make you aware of [common pitfalls](#common-pitfalls).

 The following examples are available: